Nictiz/Medicatieproces/Publicaties/20181220_mp_6129_2_907_VerstrekkingenVertaling/ReadMe.txt

 Introduction
 ===================================================================================================================================

+The principles and functional explanation / documentation can be found via: https://informatiestandaarden.nictiz.nl/wiki/Mappingarchitectuur

 This publication has some conversion xslt's which convert a MP 6.12 'medicatieverstrekkingenlijst' to a generic 'ADA'-format for the 9.0.7 transaction beschikbaarstellen_verstrekkingenvertaling (hl7_2_ada\mp\6.12.9\opleveren_verstrekkingenlijst).
 This publication also has some conversion xslt's which convert this generic 'ADA'-format to MP FHIR Resources (ada_2_fhir\mp\9.0.7\beschikbaarstellen_verstrekkingenvertaling).